 Forest projects have the potential to both remove CO2 and avoid CO2 emissions.
-For live trees, photosynthesis pulls and water from the environment and produces oxygen and glucose in return.
-Much of this CO2 is stored in the wood of the tree (but is also found in other above ground biomass as well as in the soil), sequestering it from the atmosphere as long as the tree is alive.
-Alternatively, once a tree dies its biomass eventually decomposes, releasing some carbon back into the atmosphere.
+For live trees, photosynthesis pulls CO2 and water from the environment and produces oxygen and glucose in return.
+Much of this carbon is stored in the wood of the tree, sequestering it from the atmosphere as long as the tree is alive.
+Carbon is also stored in other above ground biomass as well as in the soil.
+Once a tree dies, its biomass eventually decomposes, releasing some carbon back into the atmosphere.

 Projects that claim to avoid deforestation or maintain existing carbon stocks in forests are considered avoided emissions, because they prevent the release of greenhouse gas (GHG) emissions from a forested area.
 Alternatively, IFM projects that claim to increase carbon stocks in a forested area may be considered carbon dioxide removal, as they attempt to enable a forested area to remove more GHG from the atmosphere than they did previously.
 Carbon Direct estimates 75% of IFM projects on voluntary carbon markets are avoided emissions projects and the rest could be considered both avoided emissions and removals.Finally, afforestation and reforestation projects also claim to remove carbon dioxide (CO2) from the atmosphere by planting trees where they were previously cut down or did not exist before.